rohanpm/more-executors/_sources/reference/futures-bool.rst.txt

    future = f_or(f_x, f_y, f_nocancel(f_z))

-.. automodule:: more_executors.futures
+.. autofunction:: more_executors.f_or

-   :members: f_or, f_and
+.. autofunction:: more_executors.f_and